handhikadj/laravel-simple-mlm/README.md

 3. ```php artisan key:generate```
 4. ```php artisan migrate```
 5. ```php artisan db:seed```
-6. Login with email provided in the database with password: secret. username: {email} | password: secret
+6. Login with email provided in the database with password: secret. username: {email} | password: secret or register
 7. And you're all set!